-Panel 1e plots the global temperature anomaly as solid lines, coloured by scenario category.
+Panel 1e plots the global temperature anomaly as solid lines, coloured by scenario category as before.
 Dotted lines show the cumulative CO2-fe emissions timeseries for each scenario.
-Because of the CO2-fe emissions quantity behaves exactly like a CO2-only budget we find the cumulative CO2-fe emissions timeseries match the temperature response shapes.
-Panel 1f confirms this assessment.
-Solid lines show the CO2-fe emissions plotted against temperature response, giving a straight line response (as expected for the TCRE-like relationship between the cumulative CO2-fe emissions and warming response).
-Just using CO2 emissions (dotted lines) fails to capture all the contributions to warming and the linearity is lost.
+Because of the CO2-fe emissions quantity behaves exactly like a CO2-only budget we find the cumulative CO2-fe emissions timeseries match the temperature response shapes (TCRE-like behaviour).
+Panel 1f confirms this assessment: solid lines show the CO2-fe emissions plotted against temperature response, giving a straight line response (as expected for the TCRE-like relationship between the cumulative CO2-fe emissions and warming response).
+Just using CO2 emissions (dotted lines) fails to capture all the contributions to warming and so the linearity between warming and CO2 emissions is lost.

-Converting a multi-gas emissions scenario into CO2-fe emissions represents the ‘gold-standard’ method for budget calculations. **should we have a figure showing the reason CO2-fe gives lower uncertainty – i.e. going from uncertainty in RF to CO2-fe ems adds less uncertainty than using uncertainty in warming and reducing budget by that amount of warming? (is that true??).
+Converting a multi-gas emissions scenario into CO2-fe emissions represents the ‘gold-standard’ method for budget calculations.
+Other methods bring in further uncertainty by deriving a further quantity (most commonly temperature response) between the raw emissions and the CO2-equivalent quantity, or are simply approximations of this method. **should we have a figure showing the reason CO2-fe gives lower uncertainty – i.e. going from uncertainty in RF to CO2-fe ems adds less uncertainty than using uncertainty in warming and reducing budget by that amount of warming? (is that true??).
 I.e. a schematic for the first section?
-Would then have 3 figures in the first section, is that okay?**

-**or at least a comment here about how CO2-fe is the ‘gold standard’ approach for budget calculation and an explanation how other methods bring in further uncertainty or are simply approximations of this method.
-Discussion of how CO2-fe requires use of model but this is only as other methods.**
+Would then have 3 figures in the first section, is that okay?
+Also add somewhere ”The CO2-fe metric requires use of model but this is only as other methods.”**

 To further demonstrate the utility of the CO2-fe metric, figure 2a shows a breakdown of the total annual CO2-fe emissions timeseries for the median scenario taken from all 1.5℃-compatible scenarios plotted in figure 1.
-The annual emissions are stacked in the positive and negative direction and coloured by pollutant; red is CO2, blue is CH4, green is N2O, purple is F-Gases, orange is aerosols and yellow is other.
+Annual emissions are stacked in the positive and negative direction and coloured by pollutant; red is CO2, blue is CH4, green is N2O, purple is F-Gases, orange is aerosols and yellow is other.
 The median scenario is extended back to preindustrial using the RCP8.5 emissions/RF timeseries for each component of the total before the conversion to CO2-fe is applied.

-The annual emissions of CO2-fe track the expected physical behaviour of the different pollutants under an ambitious mitigation scenario, such as that required for a likely 1.5℃-compatible pathway.
+The annual emissions in CO2-forcing-equivalent track the expected physical behaviour of the different pollutants under an ambitious mitigation scenario, e.g. for a 1.5℃-compatible pathway.
 CO2 emissions (red) contribute an increasing fraction of the total CO2-fe annual emissions over the historical period until just after present day where they rapidly decline to zero and eventually net-negative contributions in the second half of the century.
 Methane emissions contribute a net-positive CO2-fe emissions quantity until they begin to rapidly decline just after present day.
-Thereafter they contribute net-negative CO2-fe emissions as discussed in [!!].
+Thereafter they contribute net-negative CO2-fe emissions as discussed in Allen et al., (2018)15.